skeetio/learngraphql-lessons/1-basics/10-using-a-real-data-source.md

 points: 10
 ```

-Even though, we don't have sort and limit functionalities, we can easily implement them by passing some arguments.
-But how can we filter fields we mention in the query?
+Even though we don't have sort and limit functionalities, we can easily implement them by passing some arguments.
+But how can we filter the fields we mentioned in the query?

-That's what we going to do here.
+That's what we are going to do here.

-## Field Filtering
+## Field filtering

-There is no direct way to get fields from the resolve function.
-But, there are ways.
-Have a look at this modified resolve function.
+There is no direct way of retrieving fields from the resolve function.
+But there are ways.
+Have a look at this modified resolve function:

 ~~~
 const Query = new GraphQLObjectType({